There is an option now on your profile page

-.
+I worked homicide before I went federal.
+This is what we call an orgy of evidence.
 You know how many orgies I had as a homicide cop?
+Officer Fletcher:

 In Real Life